From a single bank to a large financial services group

 All contemporary financial services under one roof

-In addition to DenizBank, DenizBank Financial Services Group (the Group) consists of seven domestic, three international financial subsidiaries, five domestic non-financial subsidiaries, and a branch in Bahrain.
-Deniz Investment Securities, Ekspres Securities, Deniz Real Estate Investment Trust, DenizPortfolio Management, DenizLeasing, DenizFactoring, Destek Asset Management Company, Intertech, Deniz Kültür and Bantaş are the groups domestic subsidiaries while Eurodeniz, DenizBank AG and DenizBank Moscow are its international subsidiaries.
+In addition to DenizBank, DenizBank Financial Services Group (the Group) consists of six domestic, three international financial subsidiaries, six domestic non-financial subsidiaries, and a branch in Bahrain.
+Deniz Investment Securities, Ekspres Securities, Deniz Real Estate Investment Trust, DenizPortfolio Management, DenizLeasing, DenizFactoring, Destek Asset Management Company*, Intertech, Deniz Kültür and Bantaş are the groups domestic subsidiaries while Eurodeniz, DenizBank AG and DenizBank Moscow are its international subsidiaries.

 The primary segments the Group focuses on are retail customers, small and medium-size enterprises, exporters, public and project finance and commercial and corporate clients.
 The Group also operates in niche markets such as agriculture, energy, tourism, education, healthcare services, infrastructure and maritime.
 The Group operates in European Union countries through its Vienna-based subsidiary DenizBank AG.
 CJSC DenizBank Moscow provides services to customers engaged in commerce with Russia and serves a variety of their financial requirements.

 DenizBank Financial Services Group consolidated its operations along with financial control and accounting functions at the head office and transformed DenizBank branches into marketing centers, allowing the Bank to keep the number of employees at the optimum level while increasing operational efficiency.